Integral closures of powers of sums of ideals: Introduction

+Theorem \ref{thm.jump} is achieved by observing that distinct terms on the right hand side of the binomial expansion established in Theorem \ref{thm.binRAT} are exactly those with different rational powers of $I$ or of $J$.

-As shown in Theorem \ref{thm.binRAT}, we cannot expect the binomial expansion (\ref{eq.binIC}) to hold for all monomial ideals.
-Our next theorem is a special case of Theorem \ref{thm.binRAT} and gives an improvement of the aforementioned result of Mau and Trung \cite[Theorem 2.1]{MT2021}.
+As shown in Theorems \ref{thm.binRAT} and \ref{thm.jump}, we cannot expect the binomial expansion (\ref{eq.binIC}) to hold for all monomial ideals.
+Corollary \ref{thm.BinomialExpansion} is a special case of Theorem \ref{thm.binRAT} and gives an improvement of the aforementioned result of Mau and Trung \cite[Theorem 2.1]{MT2021}.
+Making use of the jumping numbers of powers of $I$ and $J$, Corollary \ref{cor.bin_jump} is a consequence of Theorem \ref{thm.jump} and presents another sufficient condition for the binomial expansion (\ref{eq.binIC}) to hold.